William Holmes McGuffey

-William Holmes McGuffey (September 23, 1800 – May 4, 1873) was a college professor and president who is best known for writing the McGuffey Readers, the first widely used series of elementary school-level textbooks.
+William Holmes McGuffey (September 23, 1800 – May 4, 1873) was an American college professor and president who is best known for writing the McGuffey Readers, the first widely used series of elementary school-level textbooks.
 More than 120 million copies of McGuffey Readers were sold between 1836 and 1960, placing its sales in a category with the Bible and Webster's Dictionary.

 Early years

 William Holmes McGuffey, born September 23, 1800, was the son of Alexander and Anna (Holmes) McGuffey near Claysville in West Finley Township, Washington County, Pennsylvania, which is 45 miles southwest of Pittsburgh.
 His family, who had strong opinions about education and religion, immigrated from Scotland to the United States in 1774.
 In 1802, the McGuffey family moved farther out into the frontier at Tuscarawas County, Ohio.
 He attended country school, and after receiving special instruction at Youngstown, he attended Greersburg Academy in Darlington, Pennsylvania.

 Early career and college education

 At the age of 14, he was a roving instructor in a one-room schoolhouse in Calcutta, Ohio.
 He traveled through the frontier of Ohio, Kentucky, and western Pennsylvania.
 He was "one of an army of half-educated young men who tramped the roads and trails drumming up 'subscription scholars'."
 His students generally brought their Bibles, because there were few textbooks at that time.
 He taught children from the age of six to twenty-one.
 He taught in frontier schools, often eleven hours a day and six days a week.

 In between jobs as a teacher, he attended and graduated in 1826 from Pennsylvania's Washington College, where he became an instructor.
 He was close friends with Washington College's President Andrew Wylie and lived in Wylie's house for a time; they often would walk the three miles to Washington College together.